Rakesh Patel header image

 My role at Terakeet is Sr. Operations Analyst and I have been here for over 5 years.

-Q2: What advice would you give someone who is new to Syracuse or to Terakeet?
+What advice would you give someone who is new to Terakeet?

 “If you are neutral in situations of injustice, you have chosen the side of the oppressor.” — Desmond Tutu.
 I’ve been thinking about this quote a lot this year.
 We aren’t through this tough time and sitting on the sideline isn’t sufficient to eliminate social injustice.